Unboxed-Software/solana-course/content/transfer-hook.md

-1. Prepare the accounts that we need to store in the `extra_account_meta_list` account as a vector (we'll talk about that in-depth in a sec).
+1. Prepare the accounts we need to store in the `extra_account_meta_list` account as a vector (we'll discuss that in-depth in a moment).

 2. Calculate the size and rent required to store the list of `ExtraAccountMetas`.